spoonk/chip-imaging/frontend/README.md

 [ ] be able to select a different directory for stiching, not just the one from acquisition

 [ ] interpret return values from manager
+[ ] separate the imaging and stitching paths, providing an option to stitch in the acquisition directory
+    - you might want to stitch in an existing data dir